4 LIVABLE NEIGHBORHOODS IN EAST NASHVILLE

 Offering easy access to Titans Stadium, Vinny Links Golf Course & Shelby Bottoms Greenway.
 Shelby Bottoms offers a great East Nashville quality life and easy access to Downtown Nashville.
 Key streets in the area include Eastland Avenue, Electric Avenue and Riverside Drive.
-In 2017, a total of 33 Shelby Village/ Shelby Hills properties changed ownership with a median price of $375,000 with an average price per square foot of $260.
-The most expensive property (located at 1601 Eastside Lane) sold for $792,000.
+In 2018, a total of 33 Shelby Village/ Shelby Hills properties changed ownership with a median price of $375,000 with an average price per square foot of $300.

 Shelby Bottoms/Shelby Park Pluses: Access to Parks and Local Shopping, Proximity to Cumberland River